OWNER | Emilia Nardi, daughter of Silvio Nardi who was originally from Umbria which neighbours Tuscany to the east.

 Francesco’s son Silvio enjoyed a successful career selling farm implements such as ploughs, tillers and seeders.
 In 1949 Silvio began renting ‘Casale del Bosco’ or ‘house in the forest’ north-east of Montalcino.
 Silvio had discovered this area because he liked hunting here, hunting being his passion.
 At the time the road from Buonconvento to Montalcino was unpaved.
 In 1950 Silvio Nardi bought the estate.
 In 1962 Silvio extended the family holdings by buying more land, including Manachiara, which is close to Fattoria dei Barbi, on the south side of Montalcino.
 Emilia Nardi, Silvio’s daughter says that ‘At the time Silvio was trying to sell his agricultural machinery to the Biondi Santi family, to the Colombini family at Fattoria dei Barbi, and others.
 They were producing wheat as well as wines, and so they needed the plough.
 At this time the use of tractors was becoming more commonplace, hence the need for a new kind of plough adapted to tractors rather than animals.
 Silvio invited them for dinner, and they suggested that as he was a very good business man he should start to produce Brunello di Montalcino.
 In 1954 the Nardi family produced their first vintage of Brunello di Montalcino.
 Silvio was a business man.
 When he could smell the potential to do business, he was there.
 We even had some business interests in Africa and South America.
 He was a real business man—an entrepreneur, but this was his place to relax.’

 Silvio had eight children, one of whom, Emilia Nardi runs the estate today.
 In 1984, when Emilia was 20 her father told her that if she decided to go university she would have to study and complete the course or she could stay at the estate and work there.
 She chose the latter.
-Emilia says ‘My father told me that the estate is losing money.
-Go there and see what you can do to create some profit.
+Emilia says ‘My father told me that the estate was losing money.
+He said for me to go there and see what you can do to generate some profit.
 I was very young, only 20 but I was a great lover of farming, but it was very difficult.
 I was completely raw.
 I was not ready to do this work, but I had the determination to do that.
 That’s why I started, but in 1985 we were very few wineries in Montalcino.
-As women in wine, we have to wear our boots in the vineyard and high heels when we globe trot to promote the wine.’
+As women in wine, we have to wear our boots in the vineyard and then put the high heels on when we globe trot to promote the wine.’